With postel.bzh, you can choose for each e-mail you send whether you want to encrypt and/or sign it with PGP.

 In order to use PGP when sending an e-mail, you only have to set the PGP encryption option when writing the e-mail.

 - the encryption of the message

-Encrypting a message ensures the sender that only the recipients will be able to decrypt and thus read the message.
+Encrypting a message ensures the sender that only the recipients will be able to decrypt and thus read the message and its potential attachments.

 Encrypting a message requires that the sender has the public PGP key of each of the recipients of the message.